Despite FDA Caution, Doctors Say Lasers May Help With Vaginal Pain And Dryness

 The agency notes that it has found numerous cases of vaginal burns, scarring, pain during sexual intercourse and recurring or chronic pain caused by the lasers and other energy-based devices that are used for such treatments.

 But some physicians say the FDA may have gone overboard, and a useful treatment has gotten caught up in the broadly phrased warning.
 Gynecologists have seen good results from using one type of device that the FDA flagged, fractional CO2 lasers.
-They say it can alleviate symptoms of menopause like vaginal pain and dryness.
+They say treatment with the lasers can alleviate symptoms of menopause like vaginal pain and dryness.

-"The message to the consumer is very confusing because it really lumps it all together," says Lauren Streicher, a clinical professor of obstetrics and gynecology at Northwestern University.
+"The message to the consumer is very confusing because it really lumps it all together," says Dr. Lauren Streicher, a clinical professor of obstetrics and gynecology at Northwestern University.

 Many women suffer from pain and dryness after menopause, she says, because lower estrogen levels can lead to thinning, drying and inflammation of the vaginal walls.